 Even if you don't necessarily want to create your layouts digitally, digital tools can allow you to edit printable scrapbook pages—from your photos to your paper to text elements.

 For example, maybe you found just the right paper, but the color isn't right.
 A simple tweak in Photoshop can change our paper's color from red to blue.

-Instead of going to your favorite arts and crafts store, you can go online, download assets and elements instantly, and then print them out!
-Voila, you have scrapbooking supplies at your fingertips.
+Instead of going to your favorite arts and crafts store, you can go online, look for digital scrapbooking downloads, and then print them out!
+Voila, you can be printing digital scrapbooks and have scrapbooking supplies at your fingertips.
 On a rainy day, when I don't want to go outside, this absolutely hits the spot.